nits2010/DataStructureAlgo/DSA_Pattern/Pattern 15_0-1 Knapsack (Dynamic Programming).md

 <b>0/1 Knapsack pattern</b> is based on the famous problem with the same name which is efficiently solved using <b>Dynamic Programming (DP)</b>.

 In this pattern, we will go through a set of problems to develop an understanding of <b>DP</b>.
-We will always start with a brute-force recursive solution to see the overlapping subproblems, i.e., realizing that we are solving the same problems repeatedly.
+We will always start with a brute-force recursive solutionMimicPQ to see the overlapping subproblems, i.e., realizing that we are solving the same problems repeatedly.

-After the recursive solution, we will modify our algorithm to apply advanced techniques of <b>Memoization</b> and <b>Bottom-Up Dynamic Programming</b> to develop a complete understanding of this pattern.
+After the recursive solutionMimicPQ, we will modify our algorithm to apply advanced techniques of <b>Memoization</b> and <b>Bottom-Up Dynamic Programming</b> to develop a complete understanding of this pattern.

 Let’s jump onto our first problem.